According to the British Association of Dermatologists, it’s totally normal to lose 30 to 150 hairs per day as part of our normal hair cycle.

 If you’re not a fan of eggs or can’t stand to eat another piece of kale, try a hair growth supplement.

 Hairlust supplements are formulated with all the vitamins and minerals your hair follicles need, including 5,000 mcg. of the hair growth saviour biotin.
 To put that in perspective, you would need to eat 500 eggs daily to get that much biotin from your diet alone!
-Plus, Hairlust supplements are vegan, allergy-friendly, and contain absolutely zero artificial dyes or flavours.
+Plus, Hairlust supplements are vegan, allergy-friendly, and contain absolutely zero artificial dyes or flavors.

 By nourishing your hair follicles with the vitamins and minerals it craves, you maximize your anagen phase, and thus reduce hair shedding.